DHTMLX/docs-todolist/docs/api/rest_api/routes/Put_routes/Put_projects.md

 ### Description

-@short:Updates data on a project and returns an empty json object
+@short: Updates data on a project and returns an empty json object

 The route handles the PUT request made to the **'/projects/{id}'** path.